Fallout (video game): Engine and design

-Fallout started as a game engine—a framework for a video game—that Cain was developing during his spare time, based on the tabletop role-playing game Generic Universal RolePlaying System (GURPS).
+Fallout started as a game engine that Cain was developing during his spare time, based on the tabletop role-playing game Generic Universal RolePlaying System (GURPS).
 It entered more coordinated development after Cain convinced Fargo of its potential, and Interplay announced it had acquired the GURPS license in 1994.
 The first Fallout prototype was finished that year.

 The team considered making the game first-person and 3D, but discarded the idea because the models would not have held the desired amount of detail.
 They instead selected an oblique projection, producing a trimetric perspective.
 Designed to be open-world and non-linear, Fallout was balanced so that, even though side quests are optional, characters who do not improve their skills and experience through them would be too ill-equipped to finish.
 However, Taylor also added the 150-day time limit to the game to keep the player focused on the main quests.

 The game was nearly canceled in late 1994 after Interplay acquired the licenses to the Dungeons & Dragons franchises Forgotten Realms and Planescape, but Cain convinced Interplay to let him finish.
 After the success of the role-playing video game Diablo, released in January 1997, Cain resisted pressure to convert Fallout into a real-time multiplayer game.
 In March 1997, Interplay dropped the license for GURPS due to creative differences with GURPS's creator Steve Jackson Games.
 According to Interplay, Steve Jackson objected to the amount of violence and gore.
 Interplay was forced to change the GURPS system to the internally-developed SPECIAL system; Taylor and Cain were each given a week to design and code it, respectively.